EugenioMiller/EugenioMiller/README.md

 ### :man_technologist: Tecnologías:

-HTML, css, javascript, java, springboot, php, laravel, MySQL, postgreSQL, base de datos no relacionales, git, metodolofías ágiles.
+HTML, css, javascript, java, springboot, php, laravel, angular, MySQL, postgreSQL, base de datos no relacionales, git, metodolofías ágiles.

 <!--
 **EugenioMiller/EugenioMiller** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.